 The opportunity to send a proposal can be exciting.
 Maybe you're exploring more work with an existing client.
 Or, maybe you're responding to a request for proposal (RFP).

 If your proposal was requested by a current or potential client, the content of your RFP response is serious business.
 You're competing for the attention of a customer who's receiving pitches by many other vendors at the same time.

 For how time-sucking and frustrating proposal creation can be, your hopes of getting hired by a client are too often met with disappointment.
 So, what'll make your proposal stick out?
 What will give your team a creative outlet and make a difference for your own growth goals?

 Jason Swenk, an entrepreneur and former agency owner, recently discussed his formula for creating proposals that had an 80% close rate and led him to work with brands such as AT&T, Legal Zoom, and Hitachi at HubSpot's Partner Day.
 Here are his steps for creating a killer proposal.

-Don't Create a Proposal Just Yet
+Don't Write Your Proposal Just Yet